oetiker/znapzend/README.md

 ```sh
 ./test.sh
 ```
-* Note there is also a `make check` but currently its implementation fails for daemonized tests per [issue #500](https://github.com/oetiker/znapzend/issues/500)
+NOTE: there is also a `make check` but currently its implementation fails for daemonized tests per [issue #500](https://github.com/oetiker/znapzend/issues/500)

 Optionally (but recommended) put symbolic links to the installed binaries